Now, don’t get me wrong, my kids’ baskets will have candy in them. I just don’t think kids need only candy filling their Easter baskets.

 A COUPLE OF NOTES BEFORE YOU BROWSE

 - Amazon prices aren’t fixed.
 The prices drop and rise a little from day-to-day, so the price I have included was the price listed on the day I visited each item.
 Also, don’t ask me why the toddler items are more expensive than the rest— seems backwards to me!

-- When I polled my audience, most people indicated they like spending $20-40 per basket.
+- When I polled my audience, most people indicated they like spending about $25 per basket.
 Please keep in mind that I offer several items per age, but I am not suggesting that you purchase all of those items (that would be pricey!)
 I am hoping you find one or two things that would bless your kiddo.

 Its never too early to teach little ones about Jesus’ sacrifice.
 Have your toddler learn the phrase “Jesus is the lamb” as they squeeze this little guy.
 Click here to shop this plush lamb.

 Song is one of the best ways to ingrain something in the mind.
 Get those little voices singing along to “Jesus loves me!”
 Click here to shop the little song book.

 When my boys were toddlers, this was a favorite!
 The egg shape is good for little hands to grip when they don’t have the dexterity for regular chalk pieces.
 Click here to shop the 6-pack of glitteregg chalk.
 Though these are non-toxic, if your little one is putting things in their mouth for long periods of time, you may want to opt for a non-glitter set.

 Okay, how cute is this?
 I wish I had known about this when my boys were tiny!
 It’s Biblical, educational, and fun all at once.
 Click here to shop the Noah’s Ark wooden set.

 Give those kids a reason to get outdoors!
 We have all been cooped up enough this last year.
 These warm-weather-themed wands require nothing but bubble solution and kid energy.
 Click here to shop the bubble wand set,